realA10001986/Lou-s-Cafe-Jukebox/Hardware.md

 ![LED panel holes](img/hw_panel_holes.jpg)

+The PCBs have a solder jumper on the back.
+For the upper panel, "0x21" and center need to be joined, the the bottom one "0x23" and center.
+See schematics above.

 ![LED panel PCBs](img/hw_panel_pcbs.jpg)

 ### VSR control board

-The control board is a more or less unmodified VSR control board.
+The control board is a more or less unmodified [VSR](https://vsr.out-a-ti.me) control board.

 Preparations:
 - The LVcc solder jumper needs to be set to 5V.
-- The power connector should be soldered onto the top of the board, as opposed to the bottom like when used for a VSR.
+- The power connector needs be soldered onto the top of the board, as opposed to the bottom like when used for a VSR.
-- The XH-4AWD connector on the bottom is required unless you prefer daisy-chaining the LED panels and the rotary encoders.
+- The XH-4AWD connector on the bottom is required unless you prefer daisy-chaining the LED panels and the rotary encoders (which I don't recommend).

 The control board is mounted in place of the old radio PCB.
 The screw holes match almost perfectly; I only had to cut away some material where the board itself and the ESP32 collide with the construction.